 Nature of Activities-Amazon Watch (Organization) is a California nonprofit corporation, established in 1996 for the purpose of protecting the rainforest and advancing the rights of indigenous peoples in the Amazon Basin.
 The Organization partners with indigenous and environmental organizations in campaigns for human rights, corporate accountability, and the preservation of the Amazon's ecological systems.
 The Organization receives grants from foundations, as well as contributions from individuals and corporations.
-The Organization's negative balance in unrestricted net assets is a result of grants and contributions received late in the year and recorded as receivables at June 30, 2017.
-The restricted nature of these grants and contributions is solely due to the timing of the receipt of the gifts and not to any other donor-imposed program- or supporting services-related restrictions.
+The Organization recognizes the negative balance in unrestricted net assets and is actively working, over the next three years, to increase future unrestricted public support through growth in the number of donor individuals, corporations, and foundations.
+Also, employees, at the direction of management, have implemented cost control measures designed to maintain expenditures relative to service level requirements.